agojolai/RENT_Pinesville/README.md

 A few resources to get you started if this is your first Flutter project:

-- install firebase and log in, get necessary pubs
-- activate flutterfire cli
--
+- you can install the apk directly

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials,